 In 1922 Holland retired from the museum, aged 74, but his involvement with Diplodocus would require one last trip.
 Seemingly unaware of rising political tensions between the United States and Mexico, he supported a request for a Diplodocus cast from the Mexican ambassador in a letter to Louise Carnegie in 1927 (Rea 2001:204–207).
 She was persuaded to spend part of the money in the Diplodocus restoration fund on having the last two casts completed and to gift one of them to Mexico.
 On 6 April 1930, at the age of 81 (not 80 as stated by Nieuwland 2019:250), Holland arrived in Mexico City together with Arthur Coggeshall’s brother Louis, to set up his last Diplodocus at the Universidad Nacional Autónoma de México, the oldest university in the Western Hemisphere.
 He was compelled to return home shortly before the mount was completed (Rea 2001:209), and the task was finished by Louis Coggeshall, but there was no formal unveiling ceremony in Holland’s absence.
 A year and a half later, Holland died of a stroke on 13 December 1932.

 The remaining Diplodocus was completed, boxed, and shipped to Munich’s Bayerische Staatssammlung für Paläontologie und Geologie in November and December of 1934, completing an exchange for fossils received from Germany five years previously (Carnegie Institute 1934:40).
 On arrival, however, the cast was not mounted, but instead stored in the basement of the Alte Akademie, which also housed the rest of the paleontological collections.
-The replica was long assumed to have been destroyed during World War Two, specifically during a British Royal Air Force bombing in April 1944, along with the Spinosaurus aegyptiacus holotype BSP 1912 VIII 19 and other dinosaur remains from Egypt.
+The replica was long assumed to have been destroyed during World War II, specifically during a British Royal Air Force bombing in April 1944, along with the Spinosaurus aegyptiacus holotype BSP 1912 VIII 19 and other dinosaur remains from Egypt.
 However, the cast had been removed from the building before the bombing raid, and while the elements themselves were not destroyed, the record of where they had been moved to was lost.
 It now seems the cast was taken to an abandoned convent on the outskirts of Munich.
 It is believed that a group of hippies, holding parties in the convent during the 1960s, found some cast bones, took them home, and attracted the attention of authorities who then discovered the crates (sources who wish to remain anonymous, pers. comm., 2022).
 At any rate, the cast was returned to the Munich museum in 1977 but has remained in storage ever since.
 Calls for it to be mounted as one of the attractions of a new museum at the Nymphenburg castle came to nothing, partly because the museum authorities favored a lighter and stronger resin cast over the maintenance-intensive plaster one.

 Although this was the last of the ten plaster casts created at the Carnegie Museum, the molds were to be called into service at least one more time.
 In 1952, J. LeRoy Kay, the museum’s curator of vertebrate paleontology, gifted the now decrepit molds to the Utah Field House of Natural History in his home town of Vernal, Utah (Untermann 1952).
 There they were used to create a concrete cast which was erected outside the Field House in 1957 (Untermann 1959), where it stood until 1989 (Taylor et al. 2023).
 It is not clear what happened to the molds after this: see the extensive discussion in Taylor et al. (2023).
 The concrete cast was then dismounted, repaired and used to create a second-generation set of molds by Dinolab, Inc. These molds have since been used to create further Diplodocus casts, and also to supply missing elements for the AMNH’s rearing Barosaurus mount (Taylor et al., in prep.).